 WHAT"S THE ISSUE?

-In colder temperatures, the PCV system is at risk of freezing, building pressure in the vehicle’s crankcase.
+According to the lawsuit, In colder temperatures, the PCV system is at risk of freezing, building pressure in the vehicle’s crankcase.
 Attorneys believe the defect may be present in GM vehicles equipped with a 2.4L engine, including the following models.
 If you own an affected vehicle listed below, please fill out the form for email updates about the case.

 WHAT GM VEHICLES AND MODEL YEARS ARE AFFECTED?